XuanyuZhang/SRGAN-A-small-hub/README.md

 # SRGAN-A-small-hub
-Some relevant model codes adjusted in my learning process middle note.
+Some model codes I tested in my learning experience.
+All of them is runnable.
 Including RankSRGAN; KernelGAN; and PathSRGAN.
+Continuous updating...

  ### Experimental environments
  python 3.8, cuda 11.1 and cuDNN 8.0.4